mucahiterenozkur/RocketInTown-UnityGame/README.md

 # RocketInTown-UnityGame
 This repo has one of my oldest simple game which aims to bring your rocket to the target area somehow. <br><br>
 It's made with Unity.
 Currently includes 5 levels and each level designed based on a color. <br><br>
 You shouldn't make any mistake for completing the game.
 I decided no extra chance since the game consists of 5 levels.
-(I will improve it later)
+(I will keep improving it later)
 It gave me a different taste while I was building it. <br><br>

 ![intro](https://user-images.githubusercontent.com/59232592/134593935-fbed7cc9-332c-4551-8bdf-dfde894eba72.png)